 Condensation is a simple phenomenon that occurs under the right conditions of humidity and temperature.

-When an object is cooler than the air around it, the water molecules in the air come together and ‘stick’ to the surface, forming a thin layer of water droplets.
-It happens on your bathroom mirror, on the windows of your car, and yes, even on the windows of your home.
+When an object is cooler than the air around it, the water molecules in the air come together and “stick” to the surface, forming a thin layer of water droplets.
+It happens on your glass of cold lemonade during hot weather and on the windows of your car and even the windows of your home during colder weather.

-Is this cause for alarm?
-It depends on where the condensation accumulates.
+Is condensation a cause for alarm?
+It depends on where it accumulates.

-So if you have some fog on the outside of your window, you can relax.
-Your windows are just doing a good job at insulating your home.
+Outside condensation means your windows are not allowing any heat transfer.
+So if you have some fog on the outside of your windows, you can relax.
+Your windows are just doing a good job of insulating your home.

 Keep in mind that it’s still a good idea to check your sills and frames.
-If you have gaps between the window and frame, you may find patches of condensation collecting inside your home, which could indicate moisture inside your walls, causing water damage.
-This is why it’s important to check for drafts around your windows, to protect your walls against the elements.
+If you have gaps between the window and frame, you may find patches of condensation collecting inside your home, which could indicate moisture inside your walls.
+It’s important to check for drafts around your windows to protect your walls from water damage.

 The Bad: Condensation Inside My Window

 If condensation forms on the inside of your windows, pay close attention.
 While interior condensation is usually the result of steam from your shower or stove pots, it can indicate above-average humidity levels in your home.
 You may have a ventilation problem.

 Excess moisture and collecting water around the house can be very damaging to your home and to your family’s health.

 If your home is not being properly ventilated, moisture from your body, your water system, and even cooking can collect in the air over time.
 If the water vapor has nowhere else to go, it condenses on windows, as well as on furniture, in carpets, and inside walls.